Air Bud: Plot

 Just before the championship game, Snively appears after seeing Buddy on television.
 Hoping to profit from Buddy's newfound fame, he forces Jackie to hand over Buddy as he has papers proving he is the legal owner.
-Withdrawn and depressed, Josh discovers Snively living in a small low-income house and sneaks into his backyard, freeing Buddy from his chain.
+Withdrawn and depressed, Josh discovers Snively living in a small, low-income house and sneaks into his backyard, freeing Buddy from his chain.
 Snively notices him and pursues them in his dilapidated pickup truck through a park before crashing into a lake.
 Josh protects Buddy by setting him free in the forest to find a new life.

-The Timberwolves struggle in the championship game and an injury leaves them with four players.
+The Timberwolves struggle in the championship game, and an injury leaves them with four players.
 Buddy shows up to the crowd's cheers.
 After it is discovered that there is no rule preventing a dog from playing basketball, he is added to the roster and leads the team to victory.

-Despite his ownership papers being ruined in the car wreck, Snively takes the Framm family to court for custody of Buddy.
+Despite his ownership papers being ruined in the truck wreck, Snively takes the Framm family to court for custody of Buddy.
 Chaney suggests that Buddy choose his owner.
-As a fan of Chaney, Judge Cranfield accepts his proposal and moves the court outside to the lawn, where Buddy attacks Snively and chooses Josh.
-Cranfield grants custody to Josh as a ranting Snively is dragged away by the police, while Josh and the rest of the citizens rejoice and gather around Buddy to welcome him home.
+Judge Cranfield accepts his proposal and moves the court outside to the lawn, where Buddy attacks Snively and chooses Josh.
+Cranfield grants custody to Josh.
+As a ranting Snively, who tries to get the dog back, is dragged away by the police when Cranfield orders his arrest, Josh and the rest of the citizens gather around Buddy to welcome him home.

 Production

-Air Bud was produced by the newly formed banner of Keystone Entertainment, Keystone Family.
+Air Bud was inspired by Kevin DiCicco's Golden Retriever Buddy, who had been featured on America's Funniest Home Videos and David Letterman's "Stupid Pet Tricks".
+In 1991, DiCicco approached the independent production company Keystone Entertainment to produce Air Bud, a film based on Buddy.
+He also formed his production company, Air Bud Productions, that year.
+Reportedly, DiCicco didn't like the title Air Bud and had wanted to call the film Buddy.
+However, a film with that title had been released two months prior, so it was changed.

 US distribution rights were initially acquired by Miramax Films, but was instead moved as a Walt Disney Pictures release.